mohammadhumzah/100-days-of-code-Humzah/log.md

 **Today's Progress**: Learnt about exceptions and debugging and how to predict exceptions and handle them before hand.

 **Thoughts**: For 2 consecutive days i programmed for couple of hours without knowing.
 Need to write more code myself in order to become efficient and better

+### Day 15: March 30, Sunday

+**Today's Progress**: Solved problem based on exceptions.
+Learnt about "continue" statement when i want to repeat some action previously taken.